19hours/sg-statutes/Acts/Financial Advisers Act.md

 [Insurance Intermediaries, s.
 23]

-### Representations by licensees
+### Representations by licensed financial advisers

-34\.—(1) No licensee shall, with intent to deceive, in relation to a proposed contract of insurance —
+34\.—(1) No licensed financial adviser shall, with intent to deceive, in relation to a proposed contract of insurance —

 (a) write on a form, being a form that is given or sent to an insurer, any matter that is material to the contract and is false or misleading in a material particular;